cisagov/Malcolm/scripts/third-party-logs/README.md

 These variables' values will depend on your forwarder and the format of the data it sends.
 Note that unless you are creating your own [Logstash pipeline](../../docs/contributing/README.md#LogstashNewSource), you probably want to choose the default `_malcolm_beats` for `FILEBEAT_TCP_TAG` in order for your logs to be picked up and ingested through Malcolm's `beats` pipeline.

+### <a name="MalcolmTLS"></a>Secure communication

-In order to maintain the integrity and confidentiality of your data, Malcolm's default is to require connections from external forwarders to be encrypted using TLS.
+In order to maintain the integrity and confidentiality of your data, Malcolm's default (set via the `BEATS_SSL` environment variable in `docker-compose.yml`) is to require connections from external forwarders to be encrypted using TLS.
 When [`./scripts/auth_setup`](../../README.md#AuthSetup) is run, self-signed certificates are generated which may be used by remote log forwarders.
 Located in the `filebeat/certs/` directory, the certificate authority and client certificate and key files should be copied to the host on which your forwarder is running and used when defining its settings for connecting to Malcolm.

-## Fluent Bit
+## <a name="FluentBit"></a>Fluent Bit

 [Fluent Bit](https://fluentbit.io/) is a fast and lightweight logging and metrics processor and forwarder that works well with Malcolm.
 It is [well-documented](https://docs.fluentbit.io/manual), supports a number of [platforms](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit) including [Linux](https://docs.fluentbit.io/manual/installation/linux), [Microsoft Windows](https://docs.fluentbit.io/manual/installation/windows), macOS (either built [via source](https://docs.fluentbit.io/manual/installation/macos) or installed with [Homebrew](https://formulae.brew.sh/formula/fluent-bit#default)) and more.
 It provides many [data sources](https://docs.fluentbit.io/manual/pipeline/inputs) (inputs).

-### Convenience Script for Linux/macOS
+### <a name="FluentBitBash"></a>Convenience Script for Linux/macOS

 [`fluent-bit-setup.sh`](./fluent-bit-setup.sh) is a Bash script to help install and configure Fluent Bit on Linux and macOS systems.
 After configuring Malcolm to accept and parse forwarded logs as described above, run `fluent-bit-setup.sh` as illustrated in the examples below: